 (edited) While you do not need an LLC to open a bank account (thank Darla for catching my mistake!), you will need proof of your business.
 Requirements vary based on the type of business you are classified as (sole prop, LLC, etc.) and specific forms will vary by state.

 In Pennsylvania setting up a LLC was straightforward and cost about $250 when all the forms were filed.
 Your cost may vary.

 Having a separate business bank account (including savings) and a business credit card are a great way to make sure your personal finances and business finances don’t mix and are easier to track at tax time.

 I also recommend having a PayPal business account if any of your work is online.

 Everyone should have life insurance, especially if you are a parent.
 Starting a business is usually a good time to consider if you should increase your policy.
 Read more about insurance in this post, Life Insurance 101.
-You can find out how much life insurance you need using the below life insurance calculator:

 In many cases if you are starting a business you should have a business plan, and layout the expenses you will need to spend on upfront (startup costs), and your regular monthly expenses.

 In my case startup costs included buying domains, purchasing hosting, paying for a graphic design, and buying minimal office supplies.
 For my joint venture LLC costs were also figured into startup costs.